mickley/EMU/Modules/logging/Readme.md

 | 4        | Debug Message  |

 #### Returns
-`true` if logging was successful, or `false` if there was not enough space or the loglevel was invalid
+`true` if logging was successful, or `false` if there was not enough space or the level was invalid

 #### Example
 ```Lua